 - Conducting research.
 Bank economists conduct basic research on a variety of economic topics.
 Economists might focus on areas like productivity and innovation—their research might appear on the website for the Center for Study of Innovation and Productivity, or international economic issues—their research may be found on the Pacific Basin Center website.

 Some of the San Francisco Fed's economic research products are available online.
-Results of many of the research projects Fed economists study are published in academic journals, in the working paper series, the Economic Review or the Economic Letter.
+Results of many of the research projects Fed economists study are published in academic journals, in the working paper series, or the Economic Letter.

 - Informing the public.
 Economists also support the Fed's key objective of informing the public about monetary policy by providing official testimony, speeches, and information.
 In addition to public presentations, economists provide a wealth of information about the Fed, the economy, and monetary policy that is available to the public on Federal Reserve websites.
 Fed economists also contribute to economic education materials, like "Ask Dr. Econ" and others posted on the San Francisco Fed's Educational Resources website.